jfroelich/rss-reader/notes/merge-multipage-document-notes.md

 I want just a hackish quick solution that is mostly rule based and extremely fast.

 Instead of using a pager, return an array of link nodes in the doc.

 TODO:
 review
 https://github.com/chromium/dom-distiller/blob/master/java/org/chromium/distiller/PagingLinksFinder.java

-- require number text in features
-- find lowest common parent for links, and if links consume majority of the html then consider that is the pager
+Side thought: find lowest common parent for links, and if links consume majority of the html then consider that is the pager

 One key thing that this does it is also finds pagination that is not numbered, like just the presence of a "next" link in a document.
 This is kind of different